wuyike2000/MLDT/README.md

 ![](./figs/1.png)
 This is the accompanying code & benchmarks for the paper "MLDT: Multi-Level Decomposition for Complex Long-Horizon Robotic Task Planning with Open-Source Large Language Model".

-UPDATE: the paper has been accepted by the International Conference on Database Systems for Advanced Applications (DASFAA-2024).
+The paper has been accepted by the International Conference on Database Systems for Advanced Applications (DASFAA-2024).

 ## Setup
 ### Environment Setup